Greek tavern

 So, let’s end this confusion and learn the grammar below.

-To make it easy for you, start watching this video and learn how you can conjugate the verb “πίνω” in the present and future tense.
+To make it easy for you, click to watch the video first and learn how to conjugate the verb “πίνω” in the present and future tense.

 Present